turbot/steampipe-plugin-terraform/docs/tables/terraform_module.md

 Modules are containers for multiple resources that are used together.

 The `source` argument in a module block tells Terraform where to find the source code for the desired child module.
+Due to name clashes, the column name for the `source` argument is `module_source`.

 Registry modules support versioning via the `version` argument.